7 things to know about knee pain management

 Body Weight is a very important element that contributes to knee pain.
 We will not hesitate in saying that being overweight does not initiate knee pain.
 Many other factors trigger knee pain.
 But reducing body weight can contribute significantly to the recovery of the suffering knee joint.

-Excess body weight increases pressure on all the weight-being joints and the knee is the most affected one.
+Excess body weight increases pressure on all the weight-bearing joints and the knee is the most affected one.
 The knee joint degenerates as a part of the ageing process but a heavy body can accelerate the degeneration.
 Reducing weight will reduce pressure from the knee joint and might slow down the process of erosion of the cartilage.
 It is not everything that you need to do.
 Other important measures need attention but certainly, body weight cannot be ignored

 - Walking correctly